gazingintolife/gazingintolife/README.md

 - 👋 Hi, I’m Avinash
 - 👀 I’m interested in Science and Technology
 - 🌱 I’m currently building web apps with MERN Stack
-- 💞️ I’m looking to work with people passionate about what they do at my startup.
+- 💞️ I’m looking to work with people passionate about their work.
 - 📫 You can reach me on twitter @gazingintolife

 <!---